Murder of Sylvia Likens: Sylvia Likens

 Sylvia Marie Likens (January 3, 1949 – October 26, 1965) was the third of five children born to carnival workers Lester Cecil Likens (1926–2013) and his wife, Elizabeth "Betty" Frances (née Grimes; 1927–1998).
 She was born between two sets of fraternal twins — Daniel and Dianna (two years older than her) and Benny and Jenny (one year younger).
 Jenny Likens suffered from polio, causing one of her legs to be weaker than the other.
 She was afflicted with a notable limp and had to wear a steel brace on one leg.

 Lester and Elizabeth's marriage was unstable; they often sold candy, beer, and soda at carnival stands around Indiana throughout the summer, moving frequently, and regularly experiencing severe financial difficulties.
-The Likenses' sons regularly traveled with them in order to assist with their job, but Sylvia and Jenny were discouraged from doing the same, out of concern for their safety and education.
+The Likens's sons regularly traveled with them in order to assist with their job, but Sylvia and Jenny were discouraged from doing the same, out of concern for their safety and education.
 As a result, both sisters frequently stayed with their relatives, often their grandmother.

 In her teenage years, Sylvia Likens occasionally earned spending money by babysitting, running errands, or performing ironing chores for friends and neighbors, often giving her mother part of her earnings.
-She has been described as a friendly, confident and lively girl, with long, wavy, light brown hair extending below her shoulders, and was known as "Cookie" to her friends.
+She has been described as a friendly, confident, and lively girl, with long, wavy, light brown hair extending below her shoulders, and was known as "Cookie" to her friends.

 Although exuberant, Likens always kept her mouth closed when smiling due to a missing front tooth, which she had lost while roughhousing with one of her brothers during a childhood game.
-She was also fond of music, particularly The Beatles, and was notably protective of her markedly more timid and insecure younger sister.
+She was also fond of music, particularly the Beatles, and was notably protective of her markedly more timid and insecure younger sister.
 On several occasions, the two sisters would visit a local skating rink, where Sylvia would help Jenny skate by holding her hand, while Jenny skated on her unaffected foot.